jinganix/enif_protobuf/benchmarks/README.txt

 Running a benchmark
 -------------------

-1. Build the gpb itself (in the top-directory of gpb)
+1. Build the benchmarking code (in this benchmarks directory)
    $ make

-2. Build the benchmarking code (in this benchmarks directory)
-   $ make

-3. Run the benchmarks:
+2. Run the benchmarks:
    $ make benchmarks

    This will call the proto-bench escript.
 Arguments are given in